How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-In Part 3, we began configuring various widgets in WordPress.
+In Part Three, we began configuring various commonly-used widgets in WordPress.

-In this final section, we are going to complete the step-by-step tutorial series by learning how to configure a few more useful WordPress widgets.
+In this final installment, we show you how to complete this tutorial series by configuring a few more frequently-used WordPress sidebar widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing